-In addition to the general entry requirements for the college of graduate studies, students must also meet specific entry requirements listed below for the sports medicine program:
+In addition to the general entry requirements for the College of Graduate Studies, students must also meet specific entry requirements listed below for the sports medicine program.

 - Must have 3 semester/4 quarter credits of work in human anatomy/physiology with preference for exercise physiology (can be undergraduate or graduate coursework).
-If lacking this pre-requisite, credits can be completed through UWS or another university during the first term of program enrollment. - Official transcripts verifying a first-professional degree in a field of health care that includes the following, or similar, coursework equivalent to at least 22.5 quarter credits or 16 semester credits in neuromuscular diagnosis and treatment, biomechanics, soft tissue therapies/rehabilitation, physiological therapeutics (2.75 GPA required); or - Current enrollment in the UWS DC program that includes the above coursework in addition to the following requirements: - o Bachelor's degree, - o Minimum 2.75 GPA in current professional health care program, - o 6th quarter status or above; or - Graduation from the UWS DC program within the previous seven years. - Two letters of recommendation. - Current resume or curriculum vitae. - Two admissions essays that address prompts about career goals and extracurricular experiences. - Complete a personal interview with the sports medicine program director. - Application Fee. - Pass a comprehensive criminal history background check (requirement at admission).
+If lacking this pre-requisite, credits can be completed through UWS or another university during the first term of program enrollment. - Official transcripts verifying a first-professional degree in a field of healthcare that includes the following, or similar, coursework equivalent to at least 22.5 quarter credits or 16 semester credits in neuromuscular diagnosis and treatment, biomechanics, soft tissue therapies/rehabilitation, physiological therapeutics (2.75 GPA required); or - Current enrollment in the UWS DC program that includes the above coursework in addition to the following requirements: - o Bachelor's degree, - o Minimum 2.75 GPA in current professional health care program, - o 6th quarter status or above (or another university's DC program equivalent); or - o Graduation from the UWS DC or another DC program within the previous seven years. - Two letters of recommendation. - Current resume or curriculum vitae. - Two admissions essays that address prompts about career goals and extracurricular experiences. - Application fee. - Pass a comprehensive criminal history background check (requirement at admission).